How To Make Parmesan Salad Bowls

-R29's executive food editor, Elettra Wiedemann, traveled to Italy for a behind-the-scenes look at some of her favourite ingredients.
+R29's executive food editor, Elettra Wiedemann, traveled to Italy for a behind-the-scenes look at some of her favorite ingredients.
 Along the way, she picked up some new cooking skills to apply back at home.
+Read about her adventure and get more authentic Italian recipes here.

 Ingredients